What did you do before creating your distillery and Tarsier Gin?

 Launching a gin in such a saturated market is always going to be a huge challenge, especially when we don’t have a local hook to build a solid sales base in one particular area.
 Also a lot of doors are already closed as buyers say they are full for gin – more so in terms of number rather than variety - so trying to get across that we are genuinely different takes a lot of work.

 But not being local has also worked out very well for us.
 A business got in touch with us from Cambodia, and wanted the gin just based on the botanicals, branding and conservation values.
-That opened up discussions with an importer in the country and we exported our first order there at the start of this year.
+That opened up discussions with an importer in the country and we exported our first order there last year.
+Since then many more have come knocking on our door and we are now exporting to 14 countries with several more in the pipeline.
 We’ve seen ourselves as a global spirits company from the start.
 We know that we won’t appeal to everyone, and that’s fine with us.
 Our market is the more adventurous person that is open to new flavours and experiences – just like us when we went travelling!

 How would you describe Tarsier Gin in 3 words?